xjtu-enre/ENRE-ts/doc/entities.md

 >     var row = array[i];
 >     for (var i = 0; i < row.length; i++) {
 >     // Another function-wise variable `i` is declared,
->     // which is allowed, and reference to same `i` in outer loop
+>     // which is allowed, and refer to the same `i` in outer loop
 >       console.log(row[i]);
 >     }
 >   }